synesthesiam/old-custom-components/README.md

 * `command_listener.py`
     * Voice activity detection with [webrtcvad](https://webrtc.org)
     * Audio input from [PyAudio](https://people.csail.mit.edu/hubert/pyaudio)
-    * Audio output to WAV file
+    * Audio output to WAV file or HTTP POST to another Home Assistant instance
     * Used when speech to text is done on a different machine from where audio is recorded
 * `picotts_aplay.py`
     * Text to speech with [picoTTS](https://en.wikipedial.org/wiki/SVOX)